Anmavel/PetFit/README.md

 # Petfit
 A pet is a new family member and Petfit helps you to be ready to adopt your new special one:

-Choose the name, breed and with Petfit collect data about your future pet, save your new pet supply list or shopping list, as well as your future veterinarian's information.
+Choose the name, breed and with Petfit collect data about your future pet, save your new pet supply list or shopping list.
 With Petfit you will be ready to welcome your new pet!
 Are you Petfit?

 ## Technology Stack